 Tips To Follow At The Archives

 There are a number of tips that you can follow that will help you get the most out of your experience at the archives.

-- Ask for Assistance – If you require help at any time then please ask a member of staff for help.
+If you require help at any time then please ask a member of staff for help.
+That’s what they are there for.

-- Bring Supplies – Please bring what stationary and devices that you will need while you are in the archives.
-Also a sweater/jumper is advisable as the rooms will be cooler than outside.
+Please bring stationary and devices that you will need while you are in the archives.
+Also, a sweater/jumper is advisable as the rooms will be cooler than outside.
 This is to help preserve the materials.

 This will help you for your next visit as you will know what you have already viewed.

 While you are viewing any material you may come across a mistake.
 Please inform a member of staff.

-- Prioritize Your Time – When you arrive at the archives request the most important materials first.
+When you arrive at the archives request the most important materials first.
 Then you can concentrate on lesser important stuff.

 By making connections with other researchers they maybe able to help further your research.
 You may ask a staff member if there is anyone else doing the same research.

 What Can You Bring Into The Archives?

 There are a number of restrictions that you will need to abide to before you are granted access into the archives.

 No food, drink, or gum

 This guideline is pretty much self explanatory.
 Obviously if you may irreparably damage records if you spill anything onto them.

 Another reason for this restriction is that food may attract insects and rodents into the building and may as a result damage/destroy the records.

 No coats, bags, or umbrellas

 One thing to deter theft is the removal of coats, bags, and umbrellas from the research rooms.
 You can store these items in a locker that is provided free of charge.

 One other reason is that it can be distracting for other patrons if you are rummaging through your bag.